steviemcg/scuguk/src/pages/events/2023/02/london-avanade-sitecore-usergroup.md

     who: "Sumith Damodaran - Sr. Product Manager, Experience Platform at Sitecore"
     intro: "Unwrapping the new Engagement Cloud JS SDK"
     description: "TBC"
   - agenda-item:
-    time: "TBD"
-    value: The rest of the talks are yet to be scheduled.
-Please contact us if you are interested in presenting.
-  - agenda-item:
     time: "20:30"
     value: Close